-- the exclusion of the bottom 20% of the investment universe based on the EETI and ESG Credit App; - the commitment to engage with the 5% of holdings which are considered as underperformers in terms of their PAIs metrics; and - the application of the ESG exclusions further described in the investment strategy section of this annex. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- the commitment to have an ESG score at Fund level higher than the ESG score of the investment universe; - the commitment to engage with the 5% of holdings which are considered as underperformers in terms of their PAIs metrics; and - the application of the ESG exclusions further described in the investment strategy section of this annex. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?